jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 A world of remarkable progress.
 With an open mind and access to the world's information on the internet, fighters improved themselves by leaps and bounds every year.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 The individual disciplines brought their techniques to an open marketplace of ideas.

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of what's the best fighting philosophy.
 The top martial arts trainers were the ones who helped their students adapt faster.
-Evolution happened during training and even in real-time during a fight.

 This new evolutionary fighting philosophy was so successful it created a new way for humans to think of self-defense called mixed-martial arts.

 In mixed-martial arts, fighters don't limit themselves within the confines of an artificial rulebook.
 Everyone should learn a little from every discipline.
 The best technique is the one that brings results.
 So devoted to evolution, mixed-martial artists want everyone to improve because, "iron sharpens iron".

-Mixing the human body's adaptability with a free mind created a new, self-correcting, and sustainable martial art.
+Mixing the human body's adaptability to learn many techniques, with a free mind willing to learn, created a new, self-correcting, and sustainable martial art.
 Today, even a moderately skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can find their niche and learn to win a fight.

 And finding a niche is what evolution is all about.
 By empowering anyone and everyone, mixed-martial arts is the ultimate fighting philosophy.